-This planning proposal is consistent with the above objective and planning priority subject to Paul Keating Park receiving appropriate solar access at the winter solstice.
+This planning proposal is consistent with the above objective and planning priority subject to managing the building's overshadowing impacts on Paul Keating Park.

 A key issue is the location of the proposal directly north of Paul Keating Park (refer to Figure 3).
 The park serves as the centrepiece of the Civic Precinct; surrounded by significant community buildings and is the location of many social, cultural and performative events and festivals.
 It is the heart of a centre that is transitioning to a strategic centre with more commercial uses and taller and denser buildings.